ruby/TryRuby/source/articles/2015-01-01-try-ruby-version-4.html.markdown

 - Add some self evaluation questions at the end of each chapter
 - Maybe remove the lessons about classes.
 It's a bit advanced for an absolute beginners course
-- I am hosting TryRuby<sup>R4</sup> using an .nl domain, simply because this was available and is the cheapest option for me.
-  TryRuby really ought to be part of RubyLang.org